The Ultimate List of Content Marketing Tools and Resources

 A service fee of 2% for orders up to $40 or 5% for more than $40 projects is incurred upon the buyers.

-At Guru, a buyer signs deal with the Guru he chooses from the pool and pays 2.5% of the project fee at successful completion.
+At Guru, the buyer signs a deal with the Guru he chooses from the pool and pays 2.5% of the project fee at successful completion.

 It is a popular designing platform with a rating of 4.8/5.